 What is the problem?
-Legal online use of creative content, especially films, is tough in Europe!
+Legal online use of music or films is tough in Europe!

-Online platforms are an easy way to distribute and exchange creative content: music, films, pictures and more.
+Online platforms are an easy way to distribute and exchange all kinds of content: music, films, pictures and more.
 Consumers have high expectations – they want to access content of their choice anytime and on a range of devices.
-Europe, however, still lacks unified market for online content.
-It can be difficult, for example, for a Maltese consumer to download or stream from a German website.
+But Europe lacks a unified market for online content.
+It can be difficult for example, for a Maltese consumer to download from a German website.

 Why is EU action needed?
-Consumers and creators both lose out
+Consumers and authors both lose out

-Consumers are not allowed access to diverse European content, and creators are losing revenue because of the illegal markets which spring up to bridge the gaps.
+Consumers do not have access to diverse European content, and authors are losing revenue because of the illegal markets which spring up to bridge the gaps.

 Often, the difficulties with accessing content online are due to licensing issues.
-Industry-led changes combined with the improvement of legal framework will enable innovative and consumer-friendly content distribution across Europe.
+Efficient collective rights management will enable innovative and consumer-friendly content distribution across Europe.

 The Commission proposed legislation on collective rights management in July 2012.